Translations of One Thousand and One Nights: Spanish translations

 The stories about Sinbad the Sailor had already been translated into Spanish by 1253.
 Later Spanish translations were made particularly by Pedro Pedraza (from Galland); Vicente Blasco Ibáñez (from Mardrus) and Eugenio Sanz del Valle, Luis Aguirre Prado and Alfredo Domínguez (from Mardrus).
 More accurate translations were made by Rafael Cansinos Asséns and the Arabists Juan Vernet, Juan A.G.
 Larraya and Leonor Martínez Martín or Salvador Peña.

+Turkish translations

+Various translations were done during the Ottoman Empire from Arabian manuscripts.
+A first one was done in the fifteenth century.
+Another was done in 1636, under orders of Sultan Murad IV by Muslih bin Mehmet Beyânî.

 Japanese translations

-One Thousand and One Nights appeared in Japanese in as early as 1875 – the two-volume translation, made by (永峰秀樹, Hideki Nagamine), was titled (暴夜物語 : 開巻驚奇, Arabiya monogatari : Kaikan kyōki) and published in Tokyo by (日本評論社, Nihon Hyōronsha).
+One Thousand and One Nights appeared in Japanese in as early as 1875.
+The two-volume translation, made by (永峰秀樹, Hideki Nagamine), was titled (暴夜物語 : 開巻驚奇, Arabiya monogatari : Kaikan kyōki) and published in Tokyo by (日本評論社, Nihon Hyōronsha).
 In the preface, Nagamine wrote that he used G. F. Townsend's The Arabian Nights's Entertainments, which was based on Jonathan Scott's English translation of Galland.
 Nagamine also used Edward William Lane's English translation as a supplement.
 The second Japanese translation by Inoue Tsutomu, titled Zensekai ichidai kisho (The Most Curious Book in the Whole World), appeared in 1883 and became more popular than Nagamine's.

 Subsequently, other Japanese translations were made, but the first complete Japanese translation from Arabic was published in 1976–92 by Shinji Maejima and Ikeda Osamu, in nineteen volumes (titled Arabian Naito).